Identity9165/AutomatorScreenshotUploader/README.md

 # Automator Screenshot FTP Uploader v0.1a

-An macOS automator service that integrates itself to keyboard shortcuts, uploads your screenshots to your FTP and copies the URL to your clipboard.
+A macOS automator service that integrates itself to keyboard shortcuts, uploads your screenshots to your FTP and copies the URL to your clipboard.
 I wrote it because ShareX doesn't work on macOS.

 ## USAGE